 inhibitors for both diesel and gasoline powered engines.
 (TMC RP-329 or TMC RP-330 specifications)

-Ethylene Glycol: The most common base used in the manufacturing of antifreeze.
+Ethylene Glycol: The most common freeze protection chemical used in the manufacturing of antifreeze.

 Nitrite: The primary inhibitor for wet sleeve liner pitting protection.
 It also protects against rust.

-Nitrate: A corrosion inhibitor that provides solder and aluminum protection.
+Nitrate: A corrosion inhibitor that protects several metals including iron and aluminum protection.

-Reserve Alkalinity: A measurement of the number of milliliters of acid that is required to reduce the
+Reserve Alkalinity: A measurement of the acid neutralizing capacity of coolant.

 Propylene Glycol: A less toxic, but more costly, alternative to Ethylene Glycol.